How to Choose a Linux Distro: The Complete Guide

 - January 19, 2026

 Choosing a Linux distribution can feel overwhelming.
-With hundreds of options, each with different philosophies, features, and use cases, where do you even begin?
+With hundreds of options, each with different philosophies, features, and communities, where do you even begin?

 Table of Contents